 On top of having above-average financials and fewer than the average number of complaints, Allstate also offers a slew of incentives that can help you get your driving record back on track – and provides financial incentives for doing so.
 Every six months you drive accident-free, you’ll receive a check in the mail from Allstate.
 For each year with no moving violations, you’ll get an additional $100 off of your collision deductible.
 If you’re willing to install the company’s Drivewise app, you’ll get up to 25 percent off for every six months you drive safely.

 If you do happen to get into an accident, you can send photos and videos instead of in-person inspections for filing a claim, and the company guarantees claim satisfaction.
 They also offer accident forgiveness for your first accident and will even replace your car if you total it within the first two years that you purchase it.

 Along with offering reasonably-priced plans, State Farm’s Drive Safe and Save program tracks you in real-time for a myriad of safe-driving factors as simple as accelerating smoothly and braking properly.
-And you can get very steep discounts, up to 50 percent, if State Farm determines you’re not as risky a driver as your record states.
+And you can get very steep discounts if State Farm determines you’re not as risky a driver as your record states.
 The company also offers training called The Steer Clear Driver Program if you need a refresher course on what safe driving behaviors look like.

 Did you know that Progressive actually started out as a company exclusively for high-risk drivers?
 They were the first insurance company to let you pay your premiums in installments and to offer drive-in claims service, as well.
 They are also a leader in customer service and claims processing: all elements of the process are handled by Progressive and Progressive affiliated body shops, meaning much less hassle for drivers when you need repairs and a more streamlined process for everyone.